 If you’ve ever attended a writing conference or picked up a Writer’s Digest, you’ve heard how adverbs are the enemy of good writing.
-They weaken our verbs, and by association, our prose.
+They weaken our verbs and, subsequently, our prose.
 But sometimes it can be hard to see our own writing objectively.
 Our eyes can skim right over things without seeing them.

-So I’m loving this new feature in Scrivener 3.0.
+So I’m loving this feature in Scrivener.
 It’s called the Linguistic Focus.

 Select the text file in the binder that you want to focus on, go to edit -> writing tools -> linguistic focus.